-This does not mean that the City will provide municipal retail broadband, or that a third-party internet service provider would offer the service.
-It would provide City Council with additional information as it makes a decision moving forward.
+The ballot approval gives the City the authority to provide high-speed broadband services to the community.
+It does not mean the City will immediately provide municipal retail broadband, or that a third-party internet service provider would offer the service.
+It gives City Council the legal authority to provide broadband services if it so chooses.

 The City issued an RFP for public private partnerships related to broadband service.
 Currently, staff is vetting those RFP responses and will provide a report and recommendations to Council.
 Staff has also completed a high-level broadband business plan, which is a living document that will be updated as more information is available.